John Eastman: Trial

 On June 20, 2023, Eastman's trial before the California Bar Court began.
 After an eight-week pause, on August 24, Matthew A. Seligman, an expert witness for the prosecution, submitted a 91-page report arguing that Eastman's positions — that Pence had had "unilateral authority" related to the electoral vote counting procedures — were not "reasonable".
 In August, Eastman asked a judge to further postpone the disbarment proceedings, as he was concerned he might soon be criminally indicted on federal charges.
 Days earlier, in the United States of America v.
 Donald J. Trump indictment, he was mentioned as "Co-conspirator No. 2" (as confirmed by his lawyer), though he had not been charged in that indictment.
 Days later, he was criminally indicted in Fulton County, Georgia.
 Eastman's postponement request was denied by a judge on the California State Bar Court on August 25, 2023.
 Eastman called as his first witness, Michael Gableman, a former Wisconsin Supreme Court justice.
 Gableman previously conducted a 14-month inquiry regarding alleged illegalities in the Wisconsin election in which Biden achieved a 21,000-vote victory; his inquiry found no proof of voting fraud or manipulation.
 During his testimony to the State Bar, Gableman confirmed the results of his inquiry and admitted that he did not have "any understanding of how elections work".

 On November 2, 2023, Judge Yvette Roland made a preliminary ruling that Eastman was "culpable" regarding the eleven counts against him.
 The trial continued with the presentation of evidence to determine the appropriate level of discipline.
 Trial and post-trial briefing before the State Bar concluded and the matter was deemed submitted for decision as of December 28, 2023.

 On March 27, 2024, Roland issued a ruling recommending that Eastman be disbarred, as well as fined $10,000.
-Eastman's lawyers have announced that they will appeal the ruling.
-On March 30, 2024, Eastman's law license in California was transferred to "involuntary inactive" status pending his appeal of Judge Roland's ruling.
-As of April 2, 2024, Eastman's attorney profile page on the State Bar of California's website was marked as "Not Eligible to Practice Law" in California.
+Eastman's lawyers said they would appeal.
+On March 30, 2024, Eastman's law license in California was transferred to "involuntary inactive" status pending his appeal, and as of April 2, his attorney profile page on the State Bar of California's website was marked as "Not Eligible to Practice Law" in California.
 On May 1, Roland rejected Eastman's request to reactivate his license.

 Repercussions

 In 2024, in light of the California Bar Court's ruling, the District of Columbia Court of Appeals imposed reciprocal discipline and suspended Eastman's license with the District of Columbia Bar.
+On April 15, 2026, the California Supreme Court accepted the lower court recommendation and disbarred Eastman.
+The California Supreme Court ordered Eastman's name "stricken from the roll of attorneys".
+Eastman was ordered to pay $5,000 to the state bar.
+A lawyer for Eastman indicated that he would petition the United States Supreme Court to hear the case.